Campaign Fellows FAQ

 I applied but haven’t heard back yet.
 What’s the deal?

-If you submitted a full application, you will definitely hear back from us - usually around one week after the close of applications.
+If you submitted a full application, you will definitely hear back from us - approximately one week after the close of applications.

 I didn’t get in this time.
 Why not?
 Can I apply to a later cohort?